-\ Team similarity/diversity is determined by comparing whole types on the team.
+^{} Team similarity/diversity is determined by comparing whole types on the team.
 It is based on research in communication style and psychological type.

-&lt;sup>+ The discussion in this section and determination of team similarity/diversity is based in part on the Communication Adjustment Index developed by Flavil Yeakley.
++ The discussion in this section and determination of team similarity/diversity is based in part on the Communication Adjustment Index developed by Flavil Yeakley.
 See Yeakley, F. R. (1983).
 Implications of communication style research for psychological type theory.
 Research in Psychological Type, 6, 5-23.

-The key to achieving positive outcomes with a type-similar team is to ensure that diverse ideas and opinions are a welcome part of the team process.
+The key to achieving positive outcomes with a type-diverse team is to focus on the process and make constructive use of type differences: